advocations/skype/Skype/UCWA/QueryParameters.md

 For some resources or operations, a client application can pass query parameters in an HTTP request.
 The client should avoid string manipulation to add the query parameters, as this can potentially lead to errors.
 For example, if there is already a server-supplied query parameter, and you append another query parameter, the URL could end up with two '?' characters in it, making the URL invalid.
 The recommended way to add query parameters is by using a proper URL parser.

-Note that some URLs in the links might already have query parameters that were added by the server for various reasons.
+>Note: Some URLs in the links might already have query parameters that were added by the server for various reasons.
 It is important for the client to preserve these server-added query parameters without changing their values.

 ## Query parameters in POST requests